IsmailMarmoush/java-mancala/README.md

-# mancala
+# Egyptian Manacala Game
-Egyptian Mancala Game implementation using Event sourcing and CQRS
+Implemented with Event sourcing and CQRS, with Clean Architecture in mind.